 Pigs – Our three ginger spotty adult pigs are all rare breed Oxford Sandy & Blacks.
 The two sows are called Winnie and Marmalade and our boar is called Rupert.
-The pigs breed seasonally and we often have young piglets that are then reared for meat which we bring back to the Farm and sell via our shop.
+The pigs breed seasonally and we often have young piglets that are reared for meat which we bring back to the Farm and sell via our shop.

 Donkeys & Pony – We have two donkeys on the Farm, Alice and Hermione, as well as our Miniature Shetland Pony called Kiera.
 The donkeys and pony give children rides on Saturday afternoons and Kiera is often the star of our mobile farm events!

 Poultry – We have all the usual farm birds on our site, including a flock of free-range chickens that lay eggs for us to sell in our farm shop, plus ducks and geese on our pond.

 Small Animals – Our rabbits, guinea pigs and ferrets are very popular.
 They take part in animal handling sessions in the holidays and are the perfect travel size to go on our outreach sessions to local community groups.
 We also have two farm cats on site!

 Bees – The farm has it’s own apiary which is set-up in the farm orchard, along with an excellent bee shed which we use for beekeeping courses, beginners tasting sessions and the general running of an apiary